Lack of Sleep Associated with Increased Sports Injuries in Young AthletesPosted on Oct 31, 2016, by The Kennedy Center

-Willa Fornetti, DO a non-surgical orthopedic physician at the Kennedy Center at Mercy commonly sees injured young athletes for evaluation.
-She explains newly released research which shows a relationship between poor sleeping habits for young people and sports injuries.
+At the Kennedy Center at Mercy, we commonly see injured young athletes for evaluation.
+The newly released research shows a relationship between poor sleeping habits for young people and sports injuries.

 Research shows that if middle or high school athlete sleeps LESS THAN 8 HOURS per night… they are nearly TWO TIMES AS LIKELY to get injured.

 This study shows that getting a good night’s sleep – at least 8 hours – is critically important to injury prevention… which is equally, if not more important, than traditionally regarded training like physical conditioning, mental preparation and excellent nutrition and hydration.